 Earning Mileage Plan miles is as easy as adding your member number to your ticket or when booking with Mileage Plan partners.
 Redeeming miles is just as easy, but if you’ve never done it before, you might not know where to start.
 Fortunately Alaska’s easy online search tool can find and book almost any Mileage Plan award ticket, including partner awards, and these tips will help you improve on the results.

 (Look out for a future post that discusses international partner awards in more detail.)

 Award Charts and Availability

-For destinations served by Alaska Airlines, there are two discounted award levels when flying in the main cabin and one discounted award level for first class, enabling the airline to provide better award availability than many frequent flier programs.
+For destinations served by Alaska Airlines, one-way awards start between 5,000 and 12,500 miles depending on length of trip.
 Refundable awards cost more, but as long as one seat is available for cash, you can still book it and even change or cancel your ticket without penalty.

 Sample award levels on Alaska Airlines for travel within the lower 48 states, Alaska, and Canada.
 You can also redeem miles to receive a discount off a regular ticket.